 - Opt for lots of foliage instead of flowers, essentially you can just chop this down from your garden, so it’s completely free!

-- Give single flower stems as favours – they serve as decor (wrap them in ribbon around the napkin) and girls can wear them in their hair and blokes in their buttonholes for the reception.
+- Give single flower stems as favours – they serve as decor (wrap them in a ribbon around the napkin) and girls can wear them in their hair and blokes in their buttonholes for the reception.
 Favours, Florals, AND making your guests blend in with the overall aesthetic.
 We’re kind of joking but kind of not.

 - Ask guests to send you photos of themselves with the RSVP – interactive guest decor that is also really inexpensive.